strummonk/cleanwi-air/assets/copy.md

 # Our Health

 Both criteria air pollutants and hazardous air pollutants are in the air we breathe everyday.
-Living or working near factories or heavy traffic increases your exposure to air pollution.
-Beyond proximity to pollution sources,  certain demographics are more at risk of health impacts that others.
-Groups that most at risk for health impacts from air pollutant exposure are children, older adults, and Black Americans.
+Wildfire smoke, living or working near factories or highways increases your exposure to air pollution.
+Certain demographics are also more at risk of health impacts that others.

 [Asthma Interactive Map](https://strummonk.github.io/health-asthma-mke/docs/) <br>
 ![Health Map Asthma](health_asthma_static.png)